Weight Loss Apps

 But, I think there are other reasons why these apps fall short of delivering results that we have discussed in other posts.
 Weight loss apps are largely based on calories in and calories out – track how many calories you take in and track how many calories you burn.
 But, as we have said before weight loss is more complicated than simply counting calories.

-This does not mean you should not use an app to help lose weight, especially if it is free.
+This does not mean you should not use an app to help lose weight, especially if the app is free.
 Many of them are educational and should heighten your awareness as to what you are eating enabling you to make healthy adjustments.
 But, they are only as good as the information inputed ino them.